hp77-creator/plug-n-play/README.md

 ## Plug-n-play

-A script which you can integrate in your `Raycast` tool to open any pdf directly in `Preview` app of `MacOS`
+A script which you can integrate in your `Raycast` tool to open any pdf directly in `Preview` or your default pdf-reader app of `MacOS`

 :info: Somethings to keep track of before using the tool

-- Change your destination folder in `destination` in the source code (No need from Dt: 28-Dec-2023)

-- You can configure your script to run with a keyboard shortcut by setting up it in Raycast settings
+### Steps to setup your own plug-n-play

 - Press `<Cmd-Space>`
 - Press `<Cmd-,>`
 - Click on `Script Commands` in the below window
 ![Alt text](image.png)
 - It might happen that your `Raycast` installation doesn't know in which directory your scripts are installed, in that case, link your directory where you cloned the following repo

-- Ensure that `plug-n-play` is enabled and by clicking on `Record hotkey` you can set any key by which you can directly access the script
+- Ensure that `plug-n-play` is enabled and by clicking on `Record hotkey` you can set any key by which you can directly access the script.
+I use `<C-p>` but its upto you.

-_Like this:_
 ![Alt text](image-1.png)

+ > Tip: You can change where your PDFs are stored by changing it in `destination` variable in the shell script.

-Voila, you are now good to open any PDFs in your local system if you know the URL.
+Voila, you are now good to open any PDFs in your local system when you know the URL.

-Please star it if you like this hack.
+If you liked it, Please provide a star.
+Thanks.

+### TODO

-TODO: Make this a raycast extension to provide more customizability
+- Make this a `Raycast` extension to provide more functionality